-- In a small, heavy bottomed pop on medium heat melt butter into honey (or, alternatively, melt in a microwave safe bowl for 45-60 seconds).
+- Meanwhile, add butter and honey to a heavy-bottomed saucepan over medium heat (or, alternatively, melt in a microwave-safe bowl in the microwave for 45 to 60 seconds).
 Stir in cayenne pepper.

-- Preheat oven to 350F.
-Place peanuts in a bowl and pour honey/butter mixture over top and stir to combine.
+- Place peanuts in a bowl and pour honey/butter mixture over top and stir to combine.

-- Spread peanuts out evenly on a parchment lined baking sheet and sprinkle with 1/2 tsp of salt.
-Bake 5 minutes.
+- Spread peanuts out evenly onto prepared sheet pan and sprinkle with ½ teaspoon of salt.
+Bake for 5 minutes.

-- Carefully remove pan from oven and stir nuts and rotate pan and bake for another 4-5 minutes.
-Remove from oven and sprinkle with another 1/4 tsp of salt.
-Let sit a minute or two and then place in a bowl.
+- Remove from the oven and sprinkle with remaining ¼ teaspoon of salt.
+Let sit a minute or two and then place peanuts into a bowl.
 Stir.
-You want little clumps of nuts (about 3-5) in a clump (they will naturally stick together).
+You want little clumps of nuts, about 3 to 5 in a clump.
+They will naturally stick together.
 Stir every couple of minutes until cooled slightly, breaking up, as desired.
+Yields 2 cups.
 Enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.

 © Girl Heart Food Inc. Photographs and content are copyright protected.

 If you do make this recipe, thank you!!
 It would mean so much if you could leave a comment below.
 Love to know how you enjoyed it, and it helps other readers too!